 - Regular meeting of the Board of Trustees shall be held on the third Thursday of each month at 7:00.
 Meetings will be conducted in accordance with New York State Open Meetings Law.

 - Special meetings may be held at the call of the President or any three Trustees; notice of special meetings shall be posted as soon as possible.

-- A majority of the seated Board shall constitute a quorum.
+- Five seated Board shall constitute a quorum.

 - Business shall be conducted according to Robert’s Rules of Order.

 Article VII: Committees

 - An executive committee, which shall consist of the officers of the Board of Trustees, shall conduct the business of the organization between regular meetings of the trustees.
 Members of the Executive Committee shall serve for terms of one year.
 The Executive Committee shall have all of the powers and authority of the Board, which the Board may delegate to an Executive Committee except the Executive Committee may not do, perform, or authorize any action or inaction which would jeopardize, impair, or alter the existence of the non- profit corporation, the non-profit character of the corporation, or the tax-exempt status of the corporation, including, without limitation, the status of the corporation under the Internal Revenue Code, €501(c)(3); amend or alter the Bylaws or Articles of Incorporation of the corporation; elect officers; elect or remove trustees.
 The President, or in his/her absence the Vice President, shall preside at all meetings.
 The executive committee shall report all actions to the Board of Trustees.

 - Other committees may be appointed as needed to serve or until discharged.

 - The committee chairpersons shall be appointed by the President.

 - All members of the Library, including non-trustees shall be eligible to serve on committees as needed.